So Far Gone (EP): Critical response

 Overall the EP has received generally positive reviews from music critics.
-On Metacritic, the album has received an average score of 76 which indicates "generally favorable reviews".
+On Metacritic, the album has received an average score of 81 which indicates "universal acclaim".
 RapReviews.com reviewed the album positively and commented on the EP by saying "The songs that were already previously available on "So Far Gone" are a winner and the new songs don't bring Drake down off the high cloud he's already on".
 All Music Guide also reviewed the EP positively and said "So Far Gone shows that Drake is for real, and works as a tantalizing teaser for his first full-length record."
 Entertainment Weekly gave So Far Gone a positive review, and commented on the EP by saying "For those unfamiliar with Drake's ambidextrous style - crooning Auto-Tune love songs one moment, spitting clever bars the next - it's a handy primer.
 Everyone else can put the neurosis-exploring new cut Fear on repeat and continue anticipating".
 However, PopMatters gave the album a mixed review and pointed out that musically, "I'm Goin' In" was the "weak link" in the EP.

 Commercial performance

-The EP debuted at number 30 on the Billboard 200, with first-week sales of 73,000 copies in the United States.
-It dropped in the second week to number 80, with the sales of 36,000, totalling 109,000 copies sold.
+The EP debuted at number six on the Billboard 200, with first-week sales of 73,000 copies in the United States.
+It dropped in the second week to number nine, with the sales of 36,000, totalling 109,000 copies sold.
 As of 2022, it is Drake's lowest-selling project.
 On June 30, 2010, the EP was certified gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies in the United States.
 As of August 2016, the album has sold 785,000 copies in the United States.